 She inhaled deeply and slowly opened her eyes to see Mr. Pib’s green eyes frozen open in a blank stare.
 The breath hissed out of Macy’s chest like air out of a fat balloon and her heart withered into a hard little fist, barely beating.
 She curled onto her side facing him, lay her palm on the side of his head, and let the flash flood of tears sweep away all thoughts except that Mr. Pib was gone.

-They were still living in the big house south of town with a view of Woahink Lake when Macy first saw the scrawny grey-striped tabby.
+They were still living in the big house south of town with a view of Woahink Lake when she first saw the scrawny grey-striped tabby.
 He wasn’t much of a cat when he crawled from under the back deck.
 His fur was patchy, half an ear was missing and a yellowish pus filmed over one eye.
-Macy couldn’t tell how old he was for sure, but he was definitely feral.
+She couldn’t tell how old he was for sure, but he was young and definitely feral.

 Seduced by a three-month daily supply of premium cat food and treats, Mr Pib finally let Macy pet him.
-Then, a few days later, he rubbed against Macy’s leg and didn’t fuss when she picked him up.
-It was the day David was diagnosed with Parkinson’s disease and it was as if Mr. Pib knew Macy would need a friend.
+Then, a few days later, he rubbed against her leg and didn’t fuss when she picked him up.
+It was the day David was diagnosed with Parkinson’s disease and it was as if Mr. Pib knew she would need a friend.

 The cat had been her constant companion ever since, a source of comfort during those long years of David’s decline.
 First, Parkinson’s, then a diagnosis of dementia, then congestive heart failure, and in the last year, colon cancer.
 It had taken David a long time to die.

-Macy took a deep breath, threw back the covers and jumped out of bed, slipping her feet into a pair of fur-lined slippers.
+Macy took a deep breath, threw back the covers, pulled herself out of bed, and slipped her feet into a pair of fur-lined slippers.
 She went to the bathroom, then dressed in jeans, a plaid flannel shirt and a pair of rain boots.
-She took Mr. Pib’s favorite blanket off the end of the sofa, carried it into the bedroom and carefully wrapped him in it.
+Taking Mr. Pib’s favorite blanket off the end of the sofa, she carried it into the bedroom and carefully wrapped him in it.

 The sandy soil was wet and heavy.
 Macy was perspiring under her rain jacket by the time she judged the hole to be the right size.
 She found a red metal tool box in the shed, dumped the tools on a work table and carried the container into the house.
-After padding the bottom with a towel, she gently lay Mr. Pib inside, covering his blanket-wrapped body with another small towel.
-Macy carefully put the tool box in a large black plastic garbage bag, wrapped it snugly, then repeated it again with another garbage bag.
-The little metal coffin was as waterproof as she could make it.
+After padding the bottom with a towel, she gently laid Mr. Pib inside, covering his blanket-wrapped body with another small towel.
+She put the tool box in a large black plastic garbage bag, wrapped it snugly, and then repeated it with another garbage bag.
+The little metal container was as waterproof as she could make it.

 Maybe it was because all her life, her time and energy had been consumed doing what had to be done, but now there was nothing and no one that absolutely demanded her care or attention.
 Had that sudden vacancy of responsibility busted the secure padlock deep inside, opening the door to the shadowy chasm where she had locked away all the pain and hurt so many years ago?